-An outbreak of cholera was confirmed in Ghana on 31 July 2014.
-The majority of cases have been reported in Accra and the Eastern Region, with a significant number of deaths.
+An outbreak of cholera in 2014 caused a significant number of deaths.
 For further information about cholera see the World Health Organization website .

 Ghana is listed by the World Health Organization (WHO) as endemic for yellow fever.
 Yellow fever is a potentially fatal viral disease transmitted by mosquitoes, which is preventable by vaccination.
 We strongly recommend that you are vaccinated against yellow fever before travelling to Ghana.
 See the Entry and Exit section for important information about vaccination certificate requirements.
 For more information about yellow fever, see the Department of Health website .

 Malaria and other tropical diseases are common in West African countries, including Ghana.
 We recommend that you talk to your doctor about taking a prophylaxis against malaria, and also take measures to avoid insect bites including using insect repellent, wearing long loose-fitting light-coloured clothing and ensuring your accommodation is mosquito proof.